July 11, 2023

 By Matt Hager

-In case you missed the memo, we launched a new podcast!
-AmplifiED aims to dig into the nuances, details, and lesser-known aspects of education equity through discussions that poke and prod at policymaking, systems, and much more.
-Hosted by our Executive Director, Josh Crosson, and our Programs and Outreach Manager, Margaret Sullivan, AmplifiED has been going strong for nearly one year!
+EdAllies has launched a new podcast! amplifiED aims to dig into the nuances, details, and lesser-known aspects of education equity through discussions that poke and prod at policymaking, systems, and much more.
+Hosted by our Executive Director, Josh Crosson, and our Programs and Outreach Manager, Margaret Sullivan, amplifiED has been going strong for three seasons!

 Our second season included all-new guest interviews, reflections on current events, and deep dives into issues affecting our kids’ education.